vbaconnet-ledger/developer-portal/_docs/CI/10_general_process.md

 The first mandatory requirement is to have a Nano application already listed in the Ledger Live Manager section.
 If you don't have one already, please make sure to read this [documentation](https://ledger.readthedocs.io/en/latest/additional/publishing_an_app.html) first.

 <!--  -->
-{% include alert.html style="primary" text="The Integration of Nano applications is found this Developer Portal here $LINK." %}
+{% include alert.html style="primary" text="The Integration of Nano applications is found this Developer Portal in the  <a href='../../NA/u_introduction' class='alert-link'> Nano pages </a>." %}
 <!--  -->

 ## Tokens